 Until 1982 Shannon and Washabaugh County, South Dakota, were the last unorganized counties in the United States.
 Although it was organized and received a home rule charter that year, Shannon, as noted above, contracts with Fall River County for its Auditor, Treasurer, Director of Equalization, State’s Attorney and Registrar of Deeds.

-The Shannon & Fall River County Courthouse in Hot Springs will be closed, Monday, February 17th, in observance of President’s Day.
-Regular hours will resume Tuesday, February 18th.
+The Shannon & Fall River County Courthouse in Hot Springs will be closed Monday, October 13, 2014 in observance of Native American Day.
+Business will resume as usual on Tuesday, October 14th.